CHC52015 Diploma of Community Services

 - The Team will contact you with further information.

-- This qualification is available to people working in this area
+- The qualification is available to people working in this field

 Delivery includes a number of different training methods to ensure that individual learning styles, needs and preferences are being catered for.
 In many instances units are clustered and holistic assessment is used to reflect the grouping of competencies as they would be demonstrated in an actual workplace.